Kathryn Morgan Award Winners

 Darryl Smaw came to Swarthmore in 2002 and retired as senior class dean and associate dean of multicultural affairs in 2011.
 Honored 2010-11.

-Assistant Professor of Sociology and Black Studies Nina Johnson studies culture, race, and mobility.
+Associate Professor of Sociology and Black Studies Nina Johnson studies culture, race, and mobility.
 She is a past Black Studies program coordinator and her current research focuses on the impacts of mass incarceration.
 Honored 2013-14.

 Assistant Professor of Black Studies and Educational Studies Cheryl Jones-Walker taught at Swarthmore from 2007-2015.
 Honored 2014-15.